 NOS4A2-couln’t wait for it to end!
 Seriously.
 Somebody needs to introduce Joe Hill to Ira Levin, author of “Rosemary’s Baby” and “Boys from Brazil.”
 Good stories told with tightly written prose.
 Not present in this brick of boredom-NOS4A2.

 And the story of NOS4A2 is not actually about a vampire.
 Not at all.
-The story can be told in short order: Charlie Manx collects children in his old Rolls Royce, taking them to Christmasland, an evil place with a deceptively happy (if not just-plain-silly-not-at-all-scary) name, where they are slowly bled of all goodness to prolong his life, turned into needle-toothed minions; Vic is a good, but troubled girl, with the ability to find things on her bike/motorbike by opening a paranormal porthole through a covered bridge at will; she finds Manx and destroys him, after he take her child to Christmasland.
+The story can be told in short order: Charlie Manx collects children in his old Rolls Royce, taking them to Christmasland, an evil place with a deceptively happy (if not just-plain-silly-not-at-all-scary) name, where they are slowly bled of all goodness to prolong his life, turned into needle-toothed minions; Vic is a good, but troubled girl, with the ability to find things on her bike/motorbike by opening a paranormal porthole through a covered bridge at will; she finds Manx and destroys him, after he takes her child to Christmasland.
 This story shouldn’t have taken over 750 pages.

 NOS4A2 is an attempt by Stephen King’s son to live up to the monumental accomplishment of “It”.
 The parallels are plain: